liqotech/liqo/docs/pages/User/Post-Install/discovery.md

 auth.server-2.example.com.
 A       2.3.4.1
 ```

+Remember to adapt the configuration according to your setup, modyfing the urls, ips and ports accordingly.

 {{%expand "Expand here to know more about the meaning of each record." %}}

 * the `PTR` record lists the Liqo clusters exposed for the specific domain (e.g. `liqo-cluster`).
-* the `SRV` record specifies the network parameters needed to connect to the Auth Service of the cluster, you can have a record for each cluster present in the `PTR` record.
+* the `SRV` record specifies the network parameters needed to connect to the Auth Service of the cluster.
+You should have a record for each cluster present in the `PTR` record.
   Specifically, it has the following format:
   ```txt
    <cluster-name>._liqo._tcp.<domain>.
 SRV <priority> <weight> <auth-server-port> <auth-server-name>.
   ```
   where the priority and weight fields are unused and should be set to zero.
 In this case, the API server is reachable at the address `liqo-cluster-api.server.example.com` through port `6443`.
-* The `A` record assigns an IP address to the DNS name of the Auth Service server, in this case `1.2.3.4`.
+* The `A` record assigns an IP address to the DNS name of the Auth Service server ( `1.2.3.4` in the above example).

 {{% /expand %}}

 ### Connect to a remote cluster

-In order to leverage the DNS discovery to peer to a remote cluster, it is necessary to specify the remote domain.
+To leverage the DNS discovery to peer to a remote cluster, it is necessary to specify the remote domain called `SearchDomain`.
-This operation can be easily performed through the graphical dashboard: click on the "+" icon located near Available Peers and then select "Add domain".
-Here, you need to configure the following parameters:
+For any `SearchDomain`, you need to configure the following parameters:

 1. **Domain**: the domain where the cluster you want to peer with is located.
 2. **Name**: a mnemonic name to identify the domain.
 3. **Join**: to specify whether to automatically trigger the peering procedure.

-{{%expand "Using kubectl, it is also possible to perform the same configuration." %}}
+Using kubectl, it is also possible to perform the following configuration.
+A `SearchDomain` for the `example.com` domain, may be look like:

 ```
 cat << "EOF" | kubectl apply -f